ddnet-insta/ddnet-insta/README.md

 Like boomfng but with laser.

+### TSmash

+``sv_gametype tsmash``

+A hammer deathmatch where you only die from spikes.
+Every time you are hit you loose health which increases the knockback you take.
+Pickup hearts and sheilds to reduce knockback.

+### TTSmash

+``sv_gametype ttsmash``

+Like TSmash but with teams.

 # Configs

 ddnet-insta inherited all configs from ddnet.
 So make sure to also check ddnet's documentation.